Landrash/Sonoff-HomeAssistant/README.md

 - Sonoff DUAL [Link](https://www.itead.cc/smart-home/sonoff-dual.html?acc=70efdf2ec9b086079795c442636b55fb)
 - Sonoff SC [Link](https://www.itead.cc/smart-home/sonoff-sc.html?acc=70efdf2ec9b086079795c442636b55fb)

 It's designed to be installed with the Arduino IDE and has been tested on Arduino 1.6.13 but should be backwards & forwards compatible with other versions.
-I realize there are many other mqtt based firmware(s) that have been written for the Sonoff switches, but I found most of them overly complex for my liking.
+I realize there are many other MQTT based firmware(s) that have been written for the Sonoff switches, but I found most of them overly complex for my liking.
 This firmware is basic but ***extremely stable*** and just gets the job done.
 There are no frills what so ever, just the core functionality the switch requires to turn the relay on and off (and report temperature if using that version or power consumption if using the POW).
 The OTA versions of the firmware allow OTA upgrade using the Arduino IDE (correct environment for OTA needs to be setup).
 All Home Automation 'logic' is done in HomeAssistant.
 That is why you installed HomeAssistant in the first place right!

 The Sonoff switches do what they were designed to do, turn a load ON or OFF.
-I've found that once the mqtt topic is set and the switch has connected to your mqtt broker, you don't need to make any modifications to it ever again unless you make major infrastructure changes (i.e walls in home have moved, light becomes a fan, additional switches added in room etc).
+I've found that once the MQTT topic is set and the switch has connected to your MQTT broker, you don't need to make any modifications to it ever again unless you make major infrastructure changes (i.e walls in home have moved, light becomes a fan, additional switches added in room etc).
 Even if you add additional switches, if your naming convention is right, the switch will not need to be touched again.

-I've called the project Sonoff-HomeAssistant but the switch could be used for many of the other home automation systems that use a mqtt broker.
+I've called the project Sonoff-HomeAssistant but the switch could be used for many of the other home automation systems that use a MQTT broker.
 I'm not sure why you'd want to use anything other than [Home Assistant](https://home-assistant.io/) though.

 Speaking of Home Assistant, I have included a snippet of how to setup the [switch](https://home-assistant.io/components/switch.mqtt/) component in configuration.yaml and if you've installed the version that reports temperature or power the [sensor](https://home-assistant.io/components/sensor.mqtt/) component as well.